 In the beginning…

-We met when we were kids, Tami was just 12 and I was 13 years old.
+We met when we were kids, Tami was just 12, and I was 13 years old.
 Our older brothers were good friends so we met kind of by accident because of them.
 We had a “puppy love” kind of crush on each other for a short time, but high school was waiting for me (Brad) and there were lots and lots of girls there for me to flirt with!
-We went our separate ways at times, but always remained friends.
-In fact, sometimes when I would have relationship problems, I would go to Tami for advice.
-That seems so funny now.
+We went our separate ways at times but always remained friends.
+In fact, sometimes when I had relationship problems, I would go to Tami for advice.
+That seems almost comical now.

 Tami dated several guys through high school and one of them lasted nearly two years.
 I also dated in high school and was in one exclusive relationship for about 3 years.
 Tami and I would both tell you that the people we had these long-term relationships with were really great people and, fortunately for us, there were no huge regrets from these relationships.
 But, something was still missing.
 So, separately, Tami and I both broke up with our significant others.
 Keep in mind that while Tami and I had remained friends, we had no idea that the other was breaking off a long-term relationship.

-Since I was now single, I started to think more about my future and more about my long-time friend, Tami.
+Since I was now single, I started to think more about my future and more about my long-time friend, Tami, as well.
 I sincerely wondered how she was doing.
-Because I was thinking that she was still in a relationship, I contacted her and asked if we could catch up as old friends.
+Because I thought she was still in a relationship, I contacted her and asked if we could catch up as old friends.
 That was honestly all that I intended.

 Even though I had not seen Tami for a while, I remembered exactly where she lived.
-I agreed to drive us to the beach, so I drove to her house to pick her up.
+Since I had agreed to drive us to the beach, I drove to her house to pick her up.
 When she answered the door, something happened.
-This was something I had never experienced before and I can only explain it one way; Cupid shot an arrow straight through my heart!
+This was something I had never experienced before and I can only explain it one way; Cupid shot an arrow straight through my heart, and I instantly fell head over heels for Tami!
 It was unlike anything I had ever experienced before or since.

-Later that same day, I found out that Tami was no longer in a relationship.
-And she found out, of course, that neither was I. We truly had an amazing day together and, as idealistic as it sounds, I was becoming more enamored with Tami by the minute.
-We talked a lot about the plans and dreams that each of us had for our futures and by the end of that day, we had planned out the next week or so together.
+Later that same day, I discovered that Tami was no longer in a relationship.
+And she found out, of course, that neither was I. We truly had a fantastic day together, and as idealistic as it sounds, I was becoming more enamored with Tami by the minute.
+We talked a lot about the plans and dreams that each of us had for our futures, and by the end of that day, we had planned out the next week or so together.
 We officially started dating on that day.
 It was June 25, 1981.